Whatsapp Icon

 Oncologist

-An oncologist is a doctor specialized in cancer treatment.
+An oncologist is a doctor who specializes in cancer treatment.
 Patients with colorectal cancer may work with medical, surgical, and radiation oncologists depending on their treatment plan.

 Polyp